rk4bir/pandemic-live/README.md

-# covid19
+# Pandemic Live (covid19)
->covid19 is a free application, aimed to provide "COVID-19" pandemic update.
+>This is my first flutter project.
+"Pandemic Live" is a free application, aimed to provide "COVID19" pandemic update.
 It shows global and country wise update along with analytical chart/graph and data table in real time.
 This app fetch data from [mathdroid's covid19-api](https://github.com/mathdroid/covid-19-api) and [covid19api.com](https://covid19api.com/).
 They both serve JSON data from John Hopkins University CSSE.

 **NB: If you see any inconsistency in data, assume that the JHU data is under maintainance.**